The AAA-bomb… or how I brought down the Capitalist Empire

 Chapter XII: Marketing.
 Empowering the credit rating agencies with the “If they are good enough for the Basel Committee they are good for you” which silenced all skeptical external directors.

-Chapter XIII: Waiting.
+Chapter XIV: Waiting.
 Seeing the leverages grow, the credit rating agencies place their AAA signs and the banks turning from lenders into mechanical spread optimizers.

-Chapter XIV: Lucky break 3.
+Chapter XV: Lucky break 3.
 The generous provision of financially enriched uranium through the creation of economic disequilibrium between surplus and deficit countries.

-Chapter XV: Lucky break 4.
+Chapter XVI: Lucky break 4.
 The growing conviction that inflation, risks and volatility had all finally been conquered which allowed central banks to justify easy monetary policies.

-Chapter XVI: Arming the bomb.
+Chapter XVII: Arming the bomb.
 How trillions of dollars were led by the AAA signs into the swamplands of badly awarded mortgages to the subprime sector.

-Chapter XVII: The blast.
+Chapter XVIII: The blast.
 Huge!
 The first bank to fail from the badly awarded mortgages in California was a German bank that was not even involved in any mortgage lending in Germany.

 Epilogue: The secondary effect of the AAA-bomb in a closed global confinement surpasses all expectations.
 Unemployment and misery.
 Significantly the Basel Committee is still in charge… while Carlos Molotov Pavlov awaits the AAA-Public-Debt-Bomb to explode.
 What a great future lies ahead for a central planner and his descendents.

-Tentatively published in spring 2010 by the Voice and Noise Foundation
+Tentatively published in fall 2010 by the Voice and Noise Foundation

 Could the Basel Committee be sued for malpractice?